teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 share: true
 ---

-<p class="big-text">Useful reading on pre-incorporation cofounder agreements and selecting a corporate entity.
-Sorting your cofounder agreement and basic incorporation can be simple.
+<p class="big-text">This post collects useful reading on pre-incorporation cofounder agreements and selecting a corporate entity.
+Sorting out your cofounder agreement and basic incorporation can be simple.
 Don't overlawyer it.</p>

 Our technology law "Link List” series collects useful guidance for startups.[^1]  The first installment helped startups [hire the right lawyer](/tech-law-link-list-hiring-lawyers/).